Canarys-Bootcamp/Bootcamp-labs/labs/2-myfirstaction.md

 ![](https://docs.github.com/assets/images/help/repository/actions-quickstart-log-detail.png)

-## If time permits: Only trigger workflow when a change is made to the website
+## Only trigger workflow when a change is made to the website

 See: [Workflow syntax for github actions - on push/pull - request paths.](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#onpushpull_requestpaths)
 ```